CivicTechTO/anki-meetup-memorizer/README.md

 # To use `pipenv` and an isolated project environment via `pipenv run`:
 $ pipenv install git+https://github.com/civictechto/anki-meetup-memorizer#egg=anki-meetup-memorizer
 $ pipenv run anki-meetup-memorizer --help

+# You can set config via a dot-env file
+$ cp sample.env .env

+# To generate an APKG import file
+$ pipenv run anki-meetup-memorizer <meetup-event-url>
 ```

+Your generated APKG file will now be in the `outputs/` directory.

 ## Development